varun-go/varun-go/README.md

-Hi, my name is Varun Gopal.
-Welcome to my GitHub profile!

 ## 🔍 About Me

+Hi, my name is Varun Gopal!
 I am a graduate student in chemical engineering at the University of Minnesota - Twin Cities.
 My research work is at the intersection of computational chemistry and machine learning.
 Curently, I am studying the behavior of small molecules, proteins, and enzymes using molecular dynamics simulations.
 Recently, I have been exploring the applications of machine learning in this area - such as through machine learning interatomic potentials.

 ## 📫 How to reach me